tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 The next step is to assess the identified work against your department's strategic priorities and decide which projects and tasks should be given more importance.
 This prioritization is probably only needed in situations where the tech writers have more work than they can feasibly handle.
 However, this is almost always the case, not an anomaly to the norm.

-Even in cases where each tech writer has a healthy allocation of projects, you will still likely have a lot of latitude/flexibility about which projects you devote most of your energy towards.
+Even in cases where each tech writer has a healthy allocation of projects, you will still likely have a lot of latitude/flexibility about which projects you devote most of your energy.
 It's worth understanding which projects are considered a strategic priority.

 Track down your organization's strategic goals from your C-suite execs or other senior leaders as a way to figure out these priorities.
 If you're so far down the org hierarchy that you've never seen such a document nor are allowed to access it, find out from your manager what the goals are.
 Your manager should be aware of his or her manager's goals, who should be aware of his or her manager's goals, and so on up the line.
 If there's a disconnect somewhere, it represents a broken line of communication and potentially an organization that isn't aligned.

 Decide which projects should receive your most thorough attention (based on the projects that your senior leaders are prioritizing).
 This alignment is key for boosting your value to the organization, as I described in [Part V: On being strategic, interpersonal, and sponsored](/blog/reflecting-seven-years-later-about-layoff-clarke-being-strategic/).
 After you get a sense of your organization's strategic priorities, assign each project on your doc planning spreadsheet one of the following priorities: low, medium, or high.

 Keep in mind that strategic priorities differ by group.
-What might be a strategic priority for one group might not be a strategic priority for another.
+What might be a strategic priority for one group might not be a strategic priority for another group.
 This prioritization can be especially problematic if your group is cross-functional, meaning you support many organizations with different services (e.g., documentation, marketing, support, dev relations, and so on).
 In these cases, you'll have to figure out which priorities your own group wants to embrace.

 The review of strategic priorities and the assessment of projects should ideally take place at a regular cadence, and although filling up your calendar with meetings isn't ideal, the meeting (especially when it involves multiple people) can be a forcing function for this task.
 You might call this meeting "Project Prioritization" and even include field engineers in the meeting (if the field engineers have a close ear to important business partners).